wkranti/KraGstrob/_posts/2018-6-9-Generating JSON from alignment.md

        Models should not be unzipped.It is downloaded as spanish.zip and keep is as it is in Models folder.Names are case sensititve.

-  9) Now is the time to do alignment
+  9) Now is the time to do alignment,Navigate to Newrepo(Newrepo-master) and type this in terminal.

       {% highlight shell %}
                   python3 align.py testfiles/64.wav testfiles/64.lab
       {% endhighlight %}